Support Us Button Widget

 Table of Contents

-Reader Margaret B. told us about a state law called the Senior Citizens Higher Education Act of 1974.
-The law allows VA “senior citizens” (defined as anyone 60+) to audit college courses at no cost.
+Reader Margaret B. told us about a state law called the Senior Citizens Higher Education Act of 1974, whic allows Virginians over the age of 60 to audit college courses at no cost.
 Reader Martha T. also shouted out the program, and recommended classes at VCU.

 If you prefer to learn with other older adults, Reader James C. had this to say: